Free with RSVP

 As part of the research for their performance work The Dumps, and as an extension of their Technical Residency at CPR and co-presented with The Invisible Dog Art Center, Simone Aughterlony and Jen Rosenblit organize In Our Decline, a symposium aroused by an urgent and necessary un-doing of things – aging, un-worlding, decay, ruination, and collapse.

 The day-long symposium features performative activations, visual art offerings, and public conversation and engagement with a range of artists, curators, and scholars including A.K.
-Burns, Jack Halberstam, Ryan McNamara, Felipe Ribeiro, and Avgi Saketopoulou, and more to-be-announced, along with performances by lab participants who will join Rosenblit and Aughterlony in their research, including Effie Bowen, devynn emory, Raja Feather Kelly, Stephen Thompson, Connor Voss, Joseph Wegmann, and Colin Self.
+Burns, Jack Halberstam, Ryan McNamara, Felipe Ribeiro, and Avgi Saketopoulou, and more to-be-announced, along with performances by lab participants who will join Rosenblit and Aughterlony in their research, including Effie Bowen, devynn emory, Raja Feather Kelly, Stephen Morrison, Connor Voss, Joseph Wegmann, and Colin Self.

 This program is an extension of a Spring 2025 Technical Residency with Jen Rosenblit and Simone Aughterlony in March 2025.